Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 - The `log` function will print any value you give it.
 - The `switch` function will wait on a Signsl from the push sensor.
 - The `generate_ab` function will generate a function it self.
+- The `call` function will call the generatet function.

 ## Artificial Neural Network